tkmagesh/LFG-Bootcamp-2023/04-angular/notes.md

 - Encapsulate any logic that involves data transformation for presention
 - Doesn't change any state

+- Custom Pipe Creation
+    - Create a class implementing the PipeTransform interface
+    - Decorate the class with the 'Pipe' decorator
+    - Register the pipe in the module
+    - Use the pipe

 ### Service ###
 - Encapsulates any non-ui responsibility